wppunk/WPPlugin/README.md

 We use a [Husky](https://github.com/typicode/husky) and [Composer Git Hooks](https://github.com/BrainMaestro/composer-git-hooks) libraries to add actions before commit, push, etc. This helps developers make their GH more clear.

+## Dependency injection container

+The [Dependency Injection](https://symfony.com/doc/current/components/dependency_injection.html) component implements a PSR-11 compatible service container that allows you to standardize and centralize the way objects are constructed in your application.

+All dependencies described in `dependencies/service.php` file.

 ## Automated testing

 We are using for automated testing a Codeception library runs all types of PHP tests.